 We know being trusted with your money is a big responsibility, and it’s one we take seriously.
-So here are a few things we do to make sure your money’s safe when you bank with Monzo.
+So whether you’re thinking of opening a Monzo account or you’ve been with us for a while, here are a few things we do to make sure your money’s safe when you bank with us.

 Your money’s protected

-We keep most of the money you put in your Monzo accounts in central banks, and lend out a proportion of it as overdrafts and loans.
-You can find out more about how we hold your deposits here.
+We keep most of the money you put in your Monzo accounts in central banks, and lend out a portion of it as overdrafts and loans.
+Find out more about how we hold your deposits.

 We work hard to protect you from fraud